-We offer art instruction inspiring creative development to children and adults in a variety of two-dimensional media and drawing/painting styles through classes and workshops.
-We are professional artists with working art studios creating two-dimensional fine art figurative art, portraits, landscapes, and still life in abstact, inventive, and realistic styles.
-We also create ceramic sculpture vessels.
+I offer art instruction inspiring creative development to ages 13+ and adults in a variety of two-dimensional media and drawing/painting styles through classes and workshops.
+I am a professional artist with a studio business creating two-dimensional fine art figurative art, portraits, landscapes, and still life.

 I love painting portraits and figures, although I also enjoy field painting with fellow artists.
 I am proud to have been a part of a growing artists community in Cobb and Cherokee counties.
 I have hosted open life figure drawing sessions at my studio for 20 years.